Skip to main content

 Monitoring Your Inventory and Warehouses

-The actual products you sell (such as copiers, printers, and phone systems) are expensive and extremely valuable.
-Typically, most businesses have warehouses attached to their locations where these products are stored until it's time to ship and deliver them to your customers.
+The actual products you sell are probably costly and extremely valuable.
+Typically, most businesses have warehouses attached to their locations where these products are stored until they are ready to ship and deliver them to their customers.

-Whether in retail or overseeing the office supply closet, installing a security camera to monitor comings, goings, and product removal can significantly reduce losses.
+Whether in retail or overseeing the office supply closet, installing a security camera to monitor comings and goings and product removal can significantly reduce losses.

 Video surveillance can clue you into employees or unsolicited guests who may be tinkering (or even taking) products when they think no one is looking.
 This kind of surveillance can even help you zone in on people who stock up on company-purchased supplies for personal or home use.

 Surveillance cameras are also excellent for use in, and just outside, remote stock rooms located in the back of your building—or in a place you don't always have direct access to seeing.
 They allow you to monitor your product or equipment rooms.
-They can also increase employees' safety when they need to make stock or delivery runs through these isolated or unseen areas.
+They can also increase employees' safety when making stock or delivery runs through these isolated or unseen areas.

 Preventing Robberies and Easily Identify Criminals

-I wish we lived in a perfect world where bad things simply didn't happen.
-Unfortunately, as you know, that's just not the case.
+I wish we lived in a perfect world where bad things didn't happen.
+Unfortunately, as you know, that's not the case.
 Stores and businesses armed with video security systems are far less appealing to potential thieves and burglars than those that don't use surveillance.
-That totally makes sense, right?
+That makes sense, right?

 If you think about it, it's much easier to commit a crime when you have minimal risk of being seen or caught.
 Just the simple placement of cameras around your business sends the message that someone is always watching—a very effective impediment to break-ins and other illegal activity.

-However, cameras aren't always a foolproof safety measure because while most criminals are wary of being seen on video, a small percentage will still go through with their plans.
+However, cameras aren't always foolproof safety measures because while most criminals are wary of being seen on video, a small percentage will still carry out their plans.

 But, there's some good news in all of this!
 New and improved video surveillance cameras, such as Verkada, help catch and even identity thieves.